aabbtree77/law2/README.md

 - Fixes a lot of i18n problems (9 languages, all practised by a single lawyer!)

-- Provides a unique quality landing page and promotes minimalism (no templates, no bs).
+- No templates, no bs (Messenger chat popups, extra scroll bars, attention hijacking).

 ## Tech/Setup